Cherry Hill Grandparents’ Rights Lawyer

 The law in New Jersey has now taken on an even more difficult term.
 Our Courts have now ruled that an Order for grandparents or any third parties to secure parenting time or visitation with a grandchild that the burden shifts to the grandparent to demonstrate that there would be psychological harm or some form of harm to the child in the event that visitation was denied.
 This area of law has become a complex minefield that should be negotiated only by the most experienced attorneys in the area.

 Richard Klein, Esquire, has a great deal of experience in third party visitation rights and has been successful in numerous cases involving these issues.
-For more information on your rights as a parent or grandparent, contact Richard Klein, Esquire on line or call 856-988-5470.
+For more information on your rights as a parent or grandparent, contact the Law Offices of Richard Klein, or call 856-988-5470.
 Mr. Klein serves clients in Cherry Hill, Maple Shade, Marlton, Moorestown, and Mount Laurel as well as throughout the state of New Jersey.